with-pouyax/minishell/readme files/01- The fork() function in c.md

 }
 ```

-This code prints the process ID for both the child and parent processes.
-The child process will have a PID of 0, while the parent process will display the actual PID of the child.

-### Multiple Forks
+- what would happend if I called fork() twice ?
+- now how many times Hello world will be printed ?
+- 4 times.
+- why ?
+- because the first fork() will create a child process,
+- and the second fork() will create a child process for the child process, so we will have 4 processes in total.

-If you call `fork()` multiple times, the number of processes increases exponentially.
-For example:
+- the way we can calculate the number of processes is 2^n,
+- so if we call fork() 3 times, we will have 8 processes.
+- but how can we create only 3 processes ?

 ```c
 int main(int argc, char *argv[])
 {
     fork();
     fork();

     printf("Hello world\n");
     return 0;
 }
 ```

-Here, "Hello world" will be printed 4 times because 2 forks create 4 processes in total.
-The formula to calculate the number of processes is `2^n`, where `n` is the number of forks.

-### Creating a Specific Number of Processes

-To create exactly 3 processes, we can use an `if` condition to control the forking process:
+- using a if conditon to create only 3 processes. we are saying that check if we are not in the child process, then create a new process.

 ```c
 int main(int argc, char *argv[])